austinhoag/nglacer-docker/README.md

-# Neuroglancer Frame
+# Neuroglancer Docker
-This is a small `docker` + `docker-compose` based solution for running the [neuroglancer volumetric viewer](https://github.com/seung-lab/neuroglancer).
+This is a small `docker` + `docker-compose` based solution for running a containerized version of the [neuroglancer volumetric viewer](https://github.com/google/neuroglancer).

 ## Requirements
 * Docker: A modern version of [docker appropriate to the OS](https://docs.docker.com/install/#supported-platforms) needs to be installed.